Your Creator Profile's public newsletter feed is like a mini-blog for your newsletter content.

 Here’s how to make your newsletter content public:

-Click the Share tab from the top right of the broadcast editor.
+Click the Publish tab at the top right of the Broadcast editor for the Broadcast draft you haven't sent yet.

 Once you've toggled this on, you'll be able to add a thumbnail and choose the alt text to be displayed publicly:

-Find your sent broadcast from your Broadcasts dashboard and click its subject line to open it.
+The second method is to find your sent Broadcast from your Broadcasts dashboard and click its subject line to open it.

 On the right-hand side, toggle the button near the bottom that says Enabled on public feeds so that it turns green.

-From here, you can add a thumbnail and choose the alt text to be displayed publicly.
+From here, you can also add a thumbnail and choose the alt text to be displayed publicly.

 3. Share your Creator Profile